AZ19999/MappingtheBERy/_pages/Reflection.md

 ---

 ## Mapping
 Having already used ARCGIS for my previous MBTA related project, I was already familiar with using it to setup maps.
 The process was pretty smooth and refining my points became a pretty simple thing to work on while ProQuest TDM was processing datasets.
 One thing that became very interesting was to decide how I would handle maps disagreeing on points.
 There was a chance that it was due to not exact scaling on the original map making the rectified version slightly off, but it was something I considered.
 What really helped was the ability to reference the actual GPS map on ArcGIS as well as the books actually saying where all of the stations were.
-It
+It allowed me to make the final call on where to place points in a way that was super intuitive and better than just trying to guess.

 ---